express-rate-limit/express-rate-limit/README.md

 Number of request buckets inside time window.
 Buckets group requests based on timestamp for efficient cleanup.

+This option is currently utilized only by `memory-store`, other stores rely on databases with "infinite" per request precision.
 With precision set to `1` all remembered requests are reset, when time window expires.
 Increasing this value too much will result in decreased performance.

-Defaults to `4`.
+Defaults to `1`.

 ### message